The Devil's Chord: Broadcast

 "The Devil's Chord" was broadcast on BBC One on 11 May 2024, immediately following the series opener, "Space Babies".
 The episodes were given an early screening exclusive for critics on 6 May.
 The episode was simulcast on BBC iPlayer at midnight on 11 May in the UK and on Disney+ in the United States on 10 May.

 Ratings

 Overnight viewing figures estimate that the episode was watched by 2.4 million people on its BBC One broadcast, 200,000 less than the preceding episode.
 Writing for Radio Times, Louise Griffin attributed the low ratings to the episodes launch on BBC iPlayer nearly 20 hours previously.
-The episode received a total of 3.91 million consolidated viewers.
+The episode received a total of 4.24 million consolidated viewers across 7 days, and a total of 5.56 million consolidated viewers across 28 days.
 As of 21 June 2024, "The Devil's Chord" was seen by 5.7 million viewers.